Linux Tutorials

-Start by updating your system packages to the latest version:
+Start by updating all system packages to the latest available versions:

 sudo apt update && sudo apt -y upgrade